 Here are just some of the local businesses that offer zero-waste shopping:

-Alternatively, there’s Full Circle in Cambridge, who offer a large selection of environmentally products as well as innovative vegan snacks.
+Alternatively, there’s Full Circle in Cambridge, which offers a large selection of environmentally friendly products as well as innovative vegan snacks.

 You could also try the Wholesome Weigh-in Hitchin, they also do refills on cleaning liquids and toiletries, eco-friendly personal care products as well as food items.